List of highest-paid NBA players by season

-Stephen Curry signed a record 5-year contract worth $201 million in 2017 with a starting payout of $34,682,550 in the 2017–18 season, setting a new single-season record in earnings.
-He became the first player to eclipse $40 million in the 2019–20 season.
-After signing a 4-year contract extension worth $215 million in 2021, Curry went on to become the first player to eclipse $50 million in the 2023–24 season and is expected to be the first NBA player to eclipse $60 million in the 2026–27 season, having signed a contract worth $62,587,158.
+Stephen Curry signed a record 5-year contract worth $201 million in 2017 with a starting payout of $34,682,550 in the 2017–18 NBA season, setting a new single-season record in earnings.
+He became the first player to eclipse $40 million in the 2019–20 NBA season.
+After signing a 4-year contract extension worth $215 million in 2021, Curry went on to become the first player to eclipse $50 million in the 2023–24 NBA season and is expected to be the first NBA player to eclipse $60 million in the 2026–27 NBA season, having signed a contract worth $62,587,158.

 Starting from the 1984–85 NBA season, the NBA's first salary cap was introduced.
 The NBA salary cap is the maximum dollar amount each NBA team can spend on its players for the season.
 However, the NBA uses a "soft" salary cap, which allow NBA teams to exceed their allotted amount in order to sign players through significant "salary exceptions".
 The salary cap is determined during the offseason, but is liable to change.

 An exception is necessary to sign a player for a contract that would exceed the salary cap threshold of the "soft cap".
 The Larry Bird exception, more commonly known as Bird Rights, allows teams to re-sign a current player only if he has played for that particular team for a minimum of three years.
 Another exception, known as the mid-level exception, allows for teams that are over the salary cap to sign one or more players as long as they do not exceed the total amount of the average NBA salary.
 Next, the bi-annual exception can be used by teams every other year to sign a free agent(s) for up to two years at an amount set by the NBA.
 Finally, the rookie player exception allows any NBA team to sign their first-round draft pick to a contract based upon a scale previously set forth by the NBA.
 Another option for teams would be to assign players to a league-assigned minimum salary contract for a maximum of two years.